GStreamer/gstreamer/markdown/tutorials/basic/time-management.md

 move the message handling code to its own function `handle_message` because it is growing a bit too big.

-We would then build a pipeline composed of a single element, a `playbin`, which we already saw in [Basic tutorial 1: Hello world!](tutorials/basic/hello-world.md).
-However, `playbin` is in itself a pipeline, and in this case it is the only element in the pipeline, so we use directly the `playbin` element.
+We then build a pipeline composed of a single element, a `playbin`, which we already saw in [Basic tutorial 1: Hello world!](tutorials/basic/hello-world.md).
+However, `playbin` is in itself a pipeline, and in this case it is the only element in the pipeline, so we directly use the `playbin` element.
 We will skip the details: the URI of the clip is given to `playbin` via the URI property and the pipeline is set to the playing state.